Exclusive: Change.org to dedicate $6 million toward racial justice efforts

 The Change.org petitions calling for justice for George Floyd and Breonna Taylor are two of the biggest in the company’s history, “magnitudes” larger than anything the site has seen before, says acting CEO Nick Allardice, and not just in terms of signatures.
 After adding their names and seeing a prompt to “chip in,” many signees also contributed money—though what exactly they were “chipping in” for was left somewhat vague.
-The company’s revenue model (despite having “.org” in its name, the company is for-profit) involves taking donations when people sign, but the windfall these petitions generated is an order of magnitude larger than usual: In the end, the company netted $10 million in donations from the two petitions, and while it dedicated some of that money to promoting the petitions themselves, critics—including former staffers—demanded that the company not profit off the deaths of Floyd and Taylor.
+The company’s revenue model (despite having “.org” in its name, the company is for-profit) involves asking for more money when people sign, but the windfall these petitions generated is an order of magnitude larger than usual: In the end, the company netted $10 million in “donations” (the company insists they are not donations, because as a private company, it cannot accept donations; it considers them contributions to promote a petition through advertising) from the two petitions, and while it dedicated some of that money to promoting the petitions themselves, critics—including former staffers—demanded that the company not profit off the deaths of Floyd and Taylor.

 Now the company is responding, announcing that it will put $6 million into a fund dedicated to fighting for and supporting racial justice efforts—though it’s still vague about which organizations will receive that money.
 It will also set aside $2.5 million toward helping racial justice petitions on the platform get even more attention.
 And at least $1.5 million will be used to create a new internal team focused on ways to engage people in racial justice organizing after they sign a petition.

-Note: Update: We’ve updated this article to note that Change.org does not consider the money given by petition-signers to be a donation, and that the company says it was is discussions about donating the money from the Floyd and Taylor before it received the open-letter from former employees.